amiaopensource/ffmpeg-artschool/index.md

 <img src="{{ site.baseurl }}/images/rainbowjellies.gif">

 Please complete the following instructions before the start of the workshop.
-Total setup time is approximately 15 minutes.
+Total setup time is approximately 25 minutes.

+The setup instructions for Windows PCs have been [recorded as a video](https://www.youtube.com/watch?v=Lq8OLnaWqj8).

 ## Download the scripts for the workshop
 1. Go the [Github repository for the workshop](https://github.com/iamdamosuzuki/ffmpeg-artschool)